TheMacBender/TransferRoom_Interview/README.md

-# Interview App - Premier League Sqauds Finder
+# Interview App - Premier League Squads Finder
 A web application that allows users to search for any Premier League club and view its current squad, built with React and .NET Core.

 Uses [API-Football](https://www.api-football.com/) as an external API for data fetching.